needmorecowbell/EMLHound/README.md

 Temporary Fix:

-If any plugins are enabled, you must include the config path as an environment variable, stored as `EMLH_CFG`
+If any plugins are enabled, you must include the config path as an environment variable, stored as `EMLH_CFG`.
+Conveniently, this allows you to not have to enter in your config path each time:

+`-> % export EMLH_CFG="/path/to/config.json"`
-`-> % EMLH_CFG="/path/to/config.json" python3 emlhcli.py --daemon --config local.config.json -v`
+`-> % python3 emlhcli.py --daemon -v`

+However, the problem is that you can't run multiple daemon instances of EMLHound with different configs.
+To fix this, I would need to reevaluate how configs are passed into the structure.
+Merge requests/issues with advice on this topic are much appreciated.